 “We Need More Than Empathy: A Call For Social-Emotional Learning In Museums,” Andrea Jones, blog post, 15 minutes to read

-Summary: Jones outlines some of the empathy, social, and emotional-centered movements and research occurring in the education field at the moment and how these could potentially be drawn into museum work and practice.
+Summary: Jones outlines some of the empathy-, social-, and emotional-centered movements and research in the education field at the moment and how these could potentially be drawn into museum work and practice.

-- There’s a lot of research one empathy, compassion, and learning that’s already out there, so there’s a great foundation for this to be implemented in museums.
+There’s a lot of research on empathy, compassion, and learning that’s already out there, so there’s a great foundation for this to be implemented in museums.

-- These empathy frameworks employ critical thought in a way “to examine the roots of our emotions, values, ethics, and relationships” instead of just using rational thought to justify our initial emotional reaction.
+These empathy frameworks employ critical thought “to examine the roots of our emotions, values, ethics, and relationships” instead of using rational thought to justify our initial emotional reaction.

-- Empathy is important so that we can “understand and identify emotions” and “figure out our purpose and values”.
+Empathy is important to “understand and identify emotions” and “figure out our purpose and values.”

-- Empathy is important for all age ranges—it is something that needs to be reinforced, practiced, or learned throughout our lives (rather than being limited to school); thus, museums, as lifelong learning institutions, could be a perfect environment for learning about and practicing empathy.
+Empathy is important for all age ranges—it is something that needs to be reinforced, practiced, or learned throughout our lives (rather than being limited to school); so museums, as lifelong learning institutions, can be the perfect environment for learning about and practicing empathy.

 “Embedding Engagement: Participatory Approaches to Cultural Heritage,” Neil Forbes and Silvana Colella, 10 pages, 35 minutes to read